SAP/WebClientDevGuide/README.md

 The object has to be registered at object path `window.sapcai.webclientBridge`.

-More information about the exact recommended implementation pattern can be found in the next section 'Implementing the Web Client Bridge'.
+More information about the exact recommended implementation pattern can be found in the next section [Implementing the Web Client Bridge](#implementing-the-web-client-bridge).

 The interface methods are documented below.